Devil’s Hole (East Kootenay BC)

 This was just one of many hikes we did in the East Kootenay region around Cranbrook and Kimberley this year, so stay tuned for more trip reports from out this way in the coming months.
 We’ve always taken a liking to the area, but we’ve never really hiked around that much (always history exploring instead).
 The trails here really captivated us on recent visits and already we’re itching to get back.

-Know more (new windows): Cranbrook BC Hiking.
+Know more (new tabs): Cranbrook BC Hiking.

 They’re saying…